 b) Hospital Director to strengthen the supervision of patients, especially those who have already shown a tendency towards suicide.
 All staff in a psychiatric facility should be trained to recognize patients who show signs of increased risk of suicide.
-These patients should be placed on a special surveillance program and provided with appropriate counselling.48
+These patients should be placed on a special surveillance program and provided with appropriate counselling.
+(Recommendation deleted based on the discussion held on 30 November 2011)